Animal abuse in films happens more than you think. Here’s why we need to stop the use of animals for entertainment

 -Several dozens of dead fish and squid washed up on shore over four days during the filming of Disney’s Pirates of the Caribbean: The Curse of the Black Pearl.
 Crewmembers had taken absolutely zero precautions to protect marine life when they set off special-effects explosions in the ocean.

--A giraffe died on Sony’s 2011 Zookeeper set
+-A giraffe died for unknown reasons on Sony’s 2011 Zookeeper set

 And guess what?
 All of these productions had AHA monitors on set.

-The fate of animals in film is, of course, even worse in foreign countries like Korea, where director Park Chan-wook shows the hero of Oldboy biting a live octopus to pieces as it struggles, tentacles pushing against his face and wrapping around his wrist until it dies.
-There’s no CGI or fakery involved–getting that shot ‘right’ meant the actor had to eat no less than four live octopuses in a row.
+The fate of animals in film is, of course, even worse in Asian countries like Korea and China.
+Korean director Park Chan-wook needlessly had the hero of Oldboy biting a live octopus to pieces.
+The poor, intelligent creature struggled for its life, its tentacles pushing against his face and wrapping around his wrist, writhing in pain.
+There’s no CGI or fakery involved.
+Getting that shot ‘right’ meant the actor had to torture no less than four live octopuses in a row.
+WHY?!
+There’s no excuse for such animal abuse in films.

 It was apparently a problematic requirement for the actor, who happens to be a practicing Buddhist.
-He explained in interviews that he had to pray for each octopus, and in the behind-the-scenes video below, he apologizes to one of them before a take.
-It’s a kind sentiment, but still a horrible way for any animal to die.
+He explained in interviews that he had to pray for each octopus.
+In the behind-the-scenes video below, he apologizes to one of them before a take.
+It’s a kind sentiment, but that’s not enough.
+It’s still a horrible way for any animal to die.

 Clearly, the AHA’s “No Animals Were Harmed” seal of approval is extremely misleading to filmmakers and audiences alike.
 According to PETA, “the AHA does not monitor living conditions of animals off set, during pre-production training, or during the premature separation of infants from their mothers.
 The organization, which is funded by the Screen Actors Guild – the very industry that it is monitoring – rarely, if ever, files formal complaints when animals are mistreated.